nailgun/q-injector/README.md

 });
 ```

-In this example, `service2` passed to factory method will be string 's2',
+In this example, `service2` passed to the factory method will be string `'s2'`,
-but `service3` will be previously registered injection named 'service3'.
+but `service3` will be previously registered injection named `'service3'`.

 ### injector.get(name)

-Construct (if it isn't constructed yet) and return promise resolved to an
+Construct (if it is not constructed yet) and return promise resolved to an
-instance of `name`, previously registered using `injector.instance()` or
+instance of `name`, previously registered by `injector.instance()` or
 `injector.factory()`.

 For example: